Securing our Nation’s chemical sector infrastructure is crucial to our economic prosperity, national security, and public health and safety.

 DHS has developed voluntary and regulatory programs and resources to help stakeholders—private industry, public sector, and law enforcement—secure chemical facilities from many threats: cyber attacks, biohazards, insider threats, and theft and diversion for use in chemical or explosive weapons.
 Enhancing security and resilience across the chemical sector requires a collaborative effort.

-The CFATS regulatory program identifies and regulates high-risk chemical facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals.
+CFATS is a DHS regulatory program focused on security at high-risk chemical facilities to ensure they have security measures in place to reduce the risks associated with certain hazardous chemicals.

 The ANSP is a proposed regulatory program that seeks to reduce the likelihood of a terrorist attack involving the misuse of ammonium nitrate by creating a registration program for purchasers and sellers.